Stage works of Paul Goodman: The Young Disciple

 Originally written by Goodman in 1941, he pressed the theatre in early 1955 to produce it.
 By mid-year, Beck began to cast and stage the play with choreography by Merce Cunningham and music by Ned Rorem.
 Beck, the play's director, designed a set of painted collages on corrugated cardboard.
-Personal issues again complicated the production, as Beck sought mainly to please Goodman by producing the play but was privately insecure as to whether Goodman liked him.
-The play itself, as the writer John Tytell put it, was "fulfillment of Goodman's own Socratic fantasy ... that he could advise youth on how to live in a disintegrating universe".
+Personal issues again complicated the production, as Beck sought to please Goodman by producing the play but was privately insecure as to whether Goodman liked him.
+The play itself, as the writer John Tytell put it, was a "fulfillment of Goodman's own Socratic fantasy ... that he could advise youth on how to live in a disintegrating universe".
 Goodman saw his role as liberating the audience from an unspecific societal influence that alienated them from their personhood and made them obedient.
 In this play, this manifested as emotional outbursts, crawling on the ground while "making night noises, strange husky grating and chirping sounds", heavy breathing, vomiting, dancing, and trembling.
-In the week before the show's opening, New York police probed cast members and inferred that their content could be deemed obscene.
+In the week before the show's opening, New York police questioned cast members and inferred that the play's content could be deemed obscene.
 They ultimately did not stop the show.

 Staged in an Upper West Side loft, the production came during an artistic period of the Living Theatre in which they did not advertise, charge admission, or invite critics.
 Despite Beck considering The Young Disciple as their loft period's high point, it proved unpopular upon its October 1955 opening, as affronted audiences reacted to its charged contents in disgust, annoyance, terror, awe, and excitement, according to Beck.
 Beck now believed that the Living Theatre had become too arty and focused on its artistic community rather than on the theatre itself.
 Goodman later published The Young Disciple in his Three Plays (1965).